knative/eventing/docs/broker/filtering.md

 solution less suitable for Trigger filtering than CEL.
 However, structured filters can be a useful and important user interface on top of an expression
-language: for example, the existing SourceAndType syntax for expressing a filter could be implemented by generating an equivalent CEL expression.
+language: for example, the existing SourceAndType syntax for expressing a filter should be implemented by transformation to an equivalent CEL expression.
 This provides users a structured filter interface when their needs are simple, and allows them to transition to a more complex interface when their needs require it.